9xbt/upOS-old/README.md

 To install them simply run `bash setup.sh`

 To build iDOS you simply need to do `make all`, this will build the kernel and run it.

-After that, to run it without building it again you simply need to do `make debug`.